 - Add font-display:optional to avoid font switching issues

 Optimize your web pages to reduce layout shifts.
 Web pages stability provides a delightful and stress-free user experience.

-Think about optimizing your LCP with this guide and i’m looking forward your comments and questions.
+Think about optimizing your LCP with this guide and I’m looking forward to your comments and questions.